Vrolijk/OSDD/datadiode_hardware_setups.md

 ## Guaranteed one way span port to IDS

-In this example we prevent the IDS to connect back to the switch via the SPAN port.
+In this example we prevent the IDS from connecting to the switch via the SPAN port.

 <img src="img/img_span_port_with_diode.png" width=300>

 ## Virtual data-diode

-For testing data diode applications on one machine its possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
+For testing data diode applications on one machine it's possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
 Using the application daemonlogger you can forward all packets from the first interface to the second.

 <img src="img/img_virtual_datadiode_setup.png" width=300>